weirenong/simpleinterface/README.md

 ### Lightweight Agent Loop

-SimpleAgent now uses a lightweight agent loop for higher-quality answers.
+SimpleInterface now uses a lightweight agent loop for higher-quality answers.

 The loop is: